Email this link to a friend.

 Fig 1.
 Normal tube and ovary, as seen during laparoscopy

-Pelvic tuberculosis is a fairly common cause of tubal damage in India.
+Pelvic tuberculosis is a rare cause of tubal damage in India.
 The tuberculosis bacteria reach the tubes from the lungs through the bloodstream and can cause irreparable tubal damage.
+The problem is that genital TB is overdiagnosed and misdiagnosed.
+The commonest test to make this diagnosis is the TB PCR, but these are very unreliable!
+You can read more about this at http://blog.drmalpani.com/2015/03/laboratory-tb-versus-genital-tb.html.
+Please do NOT waste your time and money or risk your health by taking unnecessary toxic anti TB drugs

 A number of tests are available to judge whether or not the tubes are open.